Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Bourne must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require Category 36 (Turf and Ornamental Horticulture) licensing, including a certification exam on grub biology, IPM, and environmental protection.
-10 contact hours of continuing education are required every three years.
-Federal EPA registration is mandatory for all products, with special handling for Restricted Use Pesticides (RUPs) like imidacloprid.
-Applicators must maintain 1M per occurrence general liability insurance and detailed application records, including weather, rates, and follow-up monitoring.
-Adverse incidents must be reported to MDAR and MassDEP, and all operations are subject to periodic review by U.S. Environmental Protection Agency Region 1.
+Applicators require a Category 36 (Turf and Ornamental Horticulture) license, with a certification exam covering grub biology, IPM, and environmental protection.
+Continuing education—10 contact hours per 3-year cycle—is mandatory.
+Federal EPA registration is required for all products, with Restricted Use Pesticides (RUPs) like imidacloprid demanding special handling.
+Applicators must maintain 1M per occurrence general liability insurance and detailed application logs, including weather, rates, and target species.
+Adverse incidents must be reported to MDAR and MassDEP, and effectiveness monitored through follow-up sampling.

 Bourne Board of Health Guidelines for Safe Pesticide Application & Public Health Protection

 The Bourne Board of Health enforces strict protocols for public safety during grub control.
-24-48 hour advance public notification is required for commercial applications.
-Setbacks of 100-150 feet from wells and water bodies, and enhanced precautions near schools, parks, and sensitive facilities, are standard.
-Re-entry intervals (12-24 hours) must be observed per product label.
+Advance public notification—24-48 hours before commercial applications—is required.
+Setbacks from property lines, wells (100-150 feet), water bodies, and sensitive sites (schools, parks) must be observed.
+Re-entry intervals (12-24 hours) are based on product labels.
 Special restrictions apply in certified organic areas.
-Applicators must use appropriate PPE, calibrate equipment, and prevent drift (wind under 10 mph).
-Emergency procedures, including poison control contact (1-800-222-1222), are in place.
-Post-application monitoring ensures effectiveness and non-target safety.
-Bourne Health Department
+Risk management includes barriers for children and pets, emergency contact procedures, and coordination with the Board of Health for exposure response.
+Applicators must use PPE, calibrate equipment, prevent spills, and monitor for drift (wind under 10 mph).
+Post-application, effectiveness and non-target impacts are evaluated.

 24 Perry Avenue, Bourne, MA 02532